Susanna Corder: Retirement and writing

-Corder retired sometime between 1840 to 1845 with the closure of Newington Academy for Girls and moved to Chelmsford where she spent her last years.
+Corder retired sometime between 1840 and 1845 with the closure of Newington Academy for Girls and moved to Chelmsford where she spent her last years.
 It was at this time that she began writing in earnest; she had already published Memorials of Deceased Members of the Society of Friends which went through at least six revised editions and in which she wrote on the lives of 18th and 19th-century English and American Quakers, commenting on their spiritual lives, their opinions and their religious work – often describing their edifying deaths with some relish.
 Many of the subjects of the book were little known; one was her own pupil Ann Backhouse, who had died at the age of nineteen.
 Corder's decision to concentrate on the spiritual lives of her subjects rather than on their careers enabled her to maintain a roughly equal balance of male and female subjects – 27 men and 20 women.
 Corder wrote an 1853 biography about (and drawing largely on the diaries of) the prison reformer Elizabeth Fry, whom she knew well enough to accompany when the prison reformer escorted the King of Prussia to see the conditions at Newgate in 1842.
 Three years later Corder wrote a memoir of Priscilla Gurney, Fry's sister.

 Susanna Corder also published Christian Instruction in the History, Types, and Prophecies of the Old Testament (1854).
 She also wrote several pamphlets, including one advocating the exercise of spiritual gifts by women (1839).

 Susanna Corder died on 28 February 1864 at her home in Chelmsford and was buried in the town on 3 March.